heistp/irtt/doc/irtt-client.md

 - *duration* the actual duration of the test, in nanoseconds, from the time just before the first packet was sent to the time after the last packet was received and results are starting to be calculated
+- *expected_packets_sent* the expected number of packets sent for a full test
 - *packets_sent* the number of packets sent to the server
 - *packets_received* the number of packets received from the server
 - *packet_loss_percent* 100 * (*packets_sent* - *packets_received*) / *packets_sent*